Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 torque is insufficient to allow the crane drive to actuate, instead allowing the wheel to rotate with the drum shaft through the normal crane drive.
-Finally, to complete the moment couple between the drum shaft and the MS unit, a dowel pins mounts between the unit and the crane body.
+Finally, to complete the moment couple between the drum shaft and the MS Unit, a dowel pins mounts between the unit and the crane body.

 Electrical Description
 ----------------------

-The MS unit is electrically controlled using typical components as shown on Figure 3.
+The MS Unit is electrically controlled using typical components as shown on Figure 3.

 |Diagram Description automatically generated|